evidence-dev/evidence/sites/docs/docs/components/sankey-diagram.md

 The SankeyDiagram component accepts a query and displays a flow from one set of values to another.

-To display a flow with multiple levels, like these examples, see [Mutl-level](#multi-level) below.
+To display a flow with multiple levels, like these examples, see [Mutli-level](#multi-level) below.

 ![sankey](/img/exg-sankey.svg)